MicrosoftDocs/SupportArticles-docs/SharePoint/OneDrive/sync/folders-incorrectly-show-status-syncing.md

 ### Cause

-This issue might occur if the `UseFindFirstFileEnumeration` Windows policy is set to true.
+This issue might occur if the `UseFindFirstFileEnumeration` Windows policy is set to **True**.
 This policy is designed for legacy file systems.
 It's not compatible with OneDrive Files on Demand.
-If this policy is set to true, File Explorer can't read the reparse tag on files and folders.
+If this policy is set to **True**, File Explorer can't read the reparse tag on files and folders.
 Therefore, all files and folders are set to the default status of "syncing".

 ### Resolution